Parser (Pydantic)

 Key features¶

-- Built-in envelopes to unwrap, extend, and validate popular event sources payloads
+- Parse and validate Lambda event payloads

 Getting started¶